University of Maryland, College Park: Transportation

 College Park-University of Maryland Metro station provides access to Downtown, Washington, D.C.

 The university is accessible through the three airports in the greater Washington metropolitan area: Ronald Reagan Washington National Airport, Washington Dulles International Airport, and Baltimore/Washington International Thurgood Marshall Airport.
 A small public airport in College Park, College Park Airport, lies nearly adjacent to campus, but operations are limited.
 This airport is the world's oldest continually operating airport and the site of many significant aviation firsts.

 A free shuttle service, known as Shuttle–UM, is available for UMD students, faculty, staff, and some residents of College Park and Greenbelt.
 The university is served by an off-campus stop on the Washington Metro's Green Line called College Park – University of Maryland.
 This stop is adjacent to a stop on the MARC Camden line, a commuter rail line which runs from Baltimore to Washington, D.C.
 The stop is also serviced by busses from Shuttle–UM, MTA, WMATA, and TheBus.

 The campus is also planned to be served by the Purple Line, a light rail line under construction by the Maryland Transit Administration connecting College Park with other inner suburbs of Maryland as well as the Red and Orange Lines of the Washington Metro.
 The Purple Line route will have five stops on and around the university's campus: M Square, the College Park Metro station, the main entrance to the campus on Route 1, near Stamp Student Union on Campus Drive, and on the other edge of campus on Adelphi Road, along with a parallel bike path.
+In April 2026, Purple Line railcars began moving through campus on a pre-service testing basis.